ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-04_05-54-15-948000_evan.webp" description="" %}

-There is a cultural divide between reindeer herders depending that depends on the region they inhabit, either western or eastern Taiga.
-In the west, herders like Godla and Sartlong lived in small communities, congregating in small nuclear families or if the reindeer herding patterns coincided.
+A cultural divide exists between reindeer herders depending on the region they inhabit, either the western or eastern Taiga.
+In the west, herders like Godla and Sartlong live in small communities, congregating in small nuclear families, or if their reindeer herding patterns happen to coincide.
 This was in stark contrast to the Eastern reindeer herders, which live in just one or two large nomadic communities.

 I'm not sure of the exact reasons, but perhaps owing to the large community that the Eastern reindeer herders live in, they are much more commonly visited by foreign and domestic tourists than their Western counterparts.
 Tourists are coming all the time.
 And when guests arrive, they visit whoever they want to.
 Everyone wants guests because they bring gifts and pay for their room and board.
-To be honest, the cultural exploitation was much more obvious here.

 {% include photo.html url="2023-09-14-north-mongolia/8/__2023-09-04_18-30-11-084000_evan.webp" description="" %}